stravalib/stravalib/README.md

 ### Authentication

-In order to make use of this library, you will need to have access keys for one or more Strava users.
-This effectively requires you to run a webserver; this is outside the scope of this library, but stravalib does provide helper methods to make it easier.
+In order to make use of this library, you will need to create an app in Strava which is free to do.
+Have a look at this tutorial for instructions on creating an app with Strava.

+**NOTE** We will be updating our documentation with clear instructions to support this in the upcoming months

+Once you have created your app, stravalib have several helper methods to make authentication easier.

 ```python
 from stravalib.client import Client